SeanKilleen/seankilleen.github.io/_posts/2024-09-07-featured-on-microsoft-learn-contributor-stories.md

 This made the impact that Randolph was looking for, and they were happy enough with that impact to nominate me, which came as a very pleasant surprise.

-Don't forget that small contributions can still make an impact, and that OSS isn't just code.
+A good reminder that small contributions can still make an impact, and that OSS isn't just code.

 [^1]: "There are no small parts; only small actors." -Konstantin Stanislavski